 One of the main dangers of individuation is inflation.
 Inflation is a technical term (see definition here) that defines the state of an ego that is identified with something beyond itself.
 An inflated ego gains a sense of exaggerated self-importance and an exacerbated judgmental attitude over others.
 Grandiosity, narcissism, autoeroticism, elitism are all too typical of inflation.
 One feels that one has reached new heights and thus should be praised and admired for it whereas, paradoxically, we have regressed into a deeper unconsciousness.
 In the case of an archetypal identification with the self, one might even believe that we are Christ reincarnated.

 Despite all its negative aspects, inflation is part of the psychic life and should not be condemned as such.
 However, we need strategies to deflate an inflation before its hubris sends us into a pitfall.

 The first goal is to be able to recognize when inflation happens.
 For some people, it’s a change of intonation in the voice.
 For others, it could be a change in body posture.
 I personally feel that I am getting inflated when something is getting to my head and expanding it like a balloon.
 When this happens, I do my best to let the pressure dissipate downwards, usually towards the heart.
 This is not an easy task.
 I remember days where I would feel inflation lurking in constantly, maybe 100 times a day, and I had to constantly push it back.
-Even now, I still have to do it around ten times each day.

 My main strategy to avoid inflation is based on “show, don’t tell,” which I would describe as “act first, discuss later.”
 Talking about things, overthinking scenarios or fantasizing have always been a primary source of inflation for me.
 Worse, they are all ways for me to avoid the actual doing of things.
 To prevent this, I’ve resigned myself to not talk about my plans before I’ve put some work into them, letting my actions speak for me.